Buying a House, But Don’t Want to Join the HOA? Here’s What You Can Do

 Voluntary HOAs typically maintain common facilities like a pool, club, or tennis courts for the use of members.
 But they don’t get to tell you what color you can paint your front door or how to maintain your home.
 Some homeowners prefer to have more choice in their home’s appearance.

 Since residents can choose whether to join, voluntary HOAs cannot enforce their rules on nonmembers.
-This means that they cannot fine the homeowner with the overgrown grass, or levy assessments to fix potholes.
+This means they cannot fine the homeowner with the overgrown grass or levy assessments to fix potholes.

 Mandatory HOAs

-Paige Marks, Esq, is an attorney at Mulcahy Law Firm in Arizona, which represents between 1,000 to 1,500 HOAs at any given time.
-According to her, “A mandatory HOA is a homeowners association where a homeowner automatically becomes a member when he or she purchases a home within that subdivision.”
+According to Paige Marks, Esq, an attorney in Arizona, “A mandatory HOA is a homeowners association where a homeowner automatically becomes a member when he or she purchases a home within that subdivision.”

 Mandatory HOAs typically also maintain common facilities, but they also have more power to enforce covenants and restrictions around your house.
 For example, “You cannot park something in your driveway, paint your door bright pink, or have 20 dogs and 10 cats living in a place,” Gerbstadt humorously points out.